 THE DICTIONARY gives as one of the definitions of the word matrix, "a mold in which printers' letters are cast."
 Immediately the matrix assumes a position of paramount importance to the printer, for he realizes that the ultimate quality of their product lies in the perfection of the type mold, or matrix.

 Linotype matrix distribution is, in many ways, the most ingenious part of the whole machine.
 It has been achieved through the use of matrix tooth combinations, each character running in the magazine having its own particular combination.
-The term "tooth combination" refers to the teeth Line drawing of an annotated matrix or projections on the inside of the "v" notch of the matrix.
+The term "tooth combination" refers to the teeth or projections on the inside of the "v" notch of the matrix.
 There are seven of these teeth on each side as illustrated.
 The various combinations of matrix and distributor bar make it possible for the matrices to find their proper magazine channels properly and automatically.
 In this way the matrices are used over and over.
 Properly cared for, they will wear indefinitely.
 Carelessly used, without attention being given to machine adjustments, matrices suffer unnecessarily.

 The lugs, or "ears" as they are sometimes called are equally important in the proper functioning of matrices, since they control the alignment of each letter in the lines and are the key to fine composition or just the reverse, if abused or improperly cared for.